Aleksandar Kavčić: Biography

 He studied at the prestigious Mathematical Grammar School and University of Belgrade School of Electrical Engineering.
 After completing his studies, Kavčić moved abroad due to the civil war which took place in former Yugoslavia.

 Prior to 2017, Kavčić served as assistant professor, associate professor and professor of electrical engineering at Harvard University and the University of Hawai'i at Manoa where he is presently Professor of Electrical Engineering.
 He also served as visiting associate professor at the City University of Hong Kong in the Fall of 2005 and as visiting scholar at the Chinese University of Hong Kong in the Spring of 2006.

 In 2016, the Carnegie Mellon University won a lawsuit against the Marvell Technology Group for infringing intellectual property of Kavčić and his mentor Jose Moura, gaining a settlement of US$750,000,000.

-He is the founded of "Alek Kavčić Foundation" which has the goal to provide high-quality textbooks available for free download for all elementary school students in Serbia.
+He is the founder of "Alek Kavčić Foundation" which has the goal to provide high-quality textbooks available for free download for all elementary school students in Serbia.
 Over the years, he donated new computers to a number of high schools in Serbia.

 Kavčić resides in Austin and Belgrade.